PacificRebel/PacificRebel/README.md

 # Heli Sivunen <a  href="https://www.linkedin.com/in/heli-sivunen/"> <img align="right" src="/public/LI-In-Bug.png" width="25" height="25"/><a  href="https://twitter.com/Heli_Sivunen"> <img align="right" src="/public/Twitter_Social_Icon_Square_Color.png" width="25" height="25"/></a>

-## TV News journalist 🎬 and Full Stack / Front End Developer
+## Channel 4 News journalist 🎬 and Full Stack / Front End Developer

-### I'm a Full Stack Developer, graduate of the Makers bootcamp in London and journalist at Channel 4 News.
-I'm particularly excited about front end work - user-friendly apps and immersive scrollytelling pages.
-I'm currently building different types of apps with Swift and React, for example a few API call apps (Openweathermap app, my portfolio, and a New York Times top story app)  and I'm really interested in the responsive web design opportunities Next.js and Gatsby offer.
+I'm particularly excited about writing user-friendly apps and immersive scrollytelling pages.
+I'm currently building different types of apps with Swift and React (scroll down for details),  and I'm really interested in the responsive web design opportunities Next.js and Gatsby offer.

-I love it when something small I've built elicits reactions of wonder from those I demo it to!
-For example, I've recently built and deployed simple
+I love it when something small gives people joy, for example,
-    <a href="https://wizardly-lumiere-aae737.netlify.app/">websites with birthday greetings</a> for friends and family instead of cards - exciting to receive, and great for the environment too.
+    <a href="https://wizardly-lumiere-aae737.netlify.app/">simple birthday greeting websites</a> I've built for friends and family instead of cards.

-I want to demystify programming for those who aren't normally drawn into it as a career, especially girls.
-I got into programming myself thanks to a RailsGirls workshop.
-I've coded with my daughter on Sphero Edu and Scratch, and now encourage her to participate in my projects.
+I want to demystify programming for those who aren't normally drawn into it as a career, especially girls, and I got into programming myself thanks to a RailsGirls workshop.

-Inclusive design fascinates me and I want to become good at it - I knew the issues, but <a href="https://www.chimmykalu.com/">Chimmy Kalu</a>'s talk at last year's Women Driven Development conference was an eye-opener for me.
+Inclusive design fascinates me and I want to become good at it - <a href="https://www.chimmykalu.com/">Chimmy Kalu</a>'s talk at last year's Women Driven Development conference was an eye-opener for me.

 I'm a tree-hugging vegan, and member of my company's Sustainability Action Team, which works to reduce <a href="https://www.itn.co.uk/">ITN's</a> carbon footprint.